etryn/ShinyTurnips/README.md

 This app accepts price entries from a pre-determined group of friends and saves them as individual CSV files.
 It then compiles these CSV files into one data table to generate a tabular and graphical visualization of turnip prices from the most current week.

-## Use
+## How to Use

-1. ceylonMembers in app.R must be updated to a list of current friends' names.
-It would also be possible to change the name column to free-form text entry, but I did not want people to have to retype their names over and over.
+1. The file friends.txt must be updated to a list of current friends' names and their favorite colors.
+It would also be possible to change the name field to free-form text entry, but I did not want people to have to retype their names over and over.
 Free-form entry also creates the opportunity for confusion through typos and random people adding themselves.

 ## Notes